Lotiq/SMART_Wire/information/usefulinfo.md

 There are two main types of Shape Memory wires, the ones that exhibit change only when the High Temperature (HT) transformation phase is reached and the ones that perform motion on both High Temperature and Low Temperature (LT) transformations.
 For instance, Flexinol, is a Two Way Shape Memory (TWSM) wire, because it contracts when heated to a certain temperature and relaxed and extends when cooled.
 Most available nitinol, however, comes as One Way Shape Memory (OWSM) where it restores its pre-trained shape upon heating, but doesn't go back when cooled.
 TWSM is usually more expensive and requires complex manufacturing and training techniques, as well as being more sensitive to overheating and can be damaged.
 Depending on your application you might want to use either OWSM or TWSM, however something to keep in mind is that OWSM requires some sort of mechanisms to restore it back, as it can only change shape in one direction.
 On the other hand, some of the One Way wires (most of commercially available Nitinol) can be [trained](#wire-training) to unique shapes.

+## SMAs vs Other Actuators

+Another imporant topic for discussion is when should and shouldn't use SMAs. quite simply, if you can get away with other actuators such as pulleys, motors or other - I would recommend using them, as SMAs are not as reliable when not used under extremely precise and monitored conditions.

+In bullet-point form I would summarize it as such:

+You should use SMAs if:

+* You are constrained in physical space
+* You want to achieve organic motion
+* You need quiet motion

+You also **have to** keep this in mind when using SMAs
+* You are fine with the wire heating the surroundings to high temperatures
+* The wire is electrically ensulated and is not shorting itself
+* It might take time to fabricate the pieces that involve the wires

+In **ANY** other situation, I would recommend **against** working with SMAs, and use motors, pulleys or something else.

 ## Manufacturers and Confusion

 There are numerous manufacturers of NiTi SMAs and they don't do a great job explaining the differences of their product to others.
 Among popular products are Nitinol, Flexinol and BioMetal.
 Although they all based of NiTi alloy, their characteristics are different because of differences in training and composition.
 And although some might say they are all the same, this is only partially true, as each of them still has a unique property.
 Thus, it is important to decide which wires to select for your project.